 Ideally, you want your Gmail ad to entice users to click a dedicated landing page.

-Did I also mention that these ads are mobile-friendly?
+Did we also mention that these ads are mobile-friendly?

 The Advantages of Gmail Ads

-Considering that I write a whole lot, this ad from Grammarly certainly checks out.
-Writing is my livelihood, so they nailed it by targeting me in Gmail.
+Considering that we write a whole lot of content, this ad from Grammarly certainly checks out.
+Writing is part of our livelihoods, so they nailed it by targeting us in Gmail.

 Marketers select specific ad platforms and ad types based on customers they want to reach.
 In particular, you want to target users by where they are in the sales funnel.